jqhoogland/serimats/paths/README.md

 - Run variations of anything and everything (weight initializations, architecture, hyperpararmeters, optimizer choices, etc.).
 - Fine-grained interventions (perturb the weights, gradients, activations, hyperparameters, etc.).
 - Take checkpoints any time.
-- Custom loggers and plotters (record any metric you can imagine — on the models themselves, the test sets, training sets, etc.).
+- Custom loggers and plotters (record any metric you can imagine — on the models themselves, between models, the test sets, training sets, etc.).
 - Train in parallel on a cluster (ok, not yet, but, you know, eventually) or in serial on your local machine.
 - Reuse past results when running a new intervention if you've already tested a particular condition/control.
 - Consistent seed management.